-Five samples from the moraine near Triangle Lake yield exposure ages ranging from 120 ± 10 yrs to 2 ± 160 ± 20 yrs.
-Sample TrL-07-17 ($2 \pm 160 \pm 20$ yrs) is identified as an outlier using both previously mentioned statistical tests.
-The four remaining samples exhibit an approximate bimodal distribution, but overlap within 2-sigma uncertainty.
-In our discussion, we interpret the remaining age range of 120 ± 10 yrs to 390 ± 20 yrs.
+Five samples from the moraine near Triangle Lake yield exposure ages ranging from 120 ± 10 to 2160 ± 70 years.
+Sample TrL-07-17 (2160 ± 70 years) is identified as an outlier using both previously mentioned statistical tests.
+The four remaining samples exhibit an approximate bimodal distribution but overlap within 2σ uncertainty.
+In our discussion, we interpret the remaining age range of 120 ± 10 to 390 ± 20 years.

-265 5 Discussion
+5 Discussion

-5.1 Variable rates of western U.S. glacier retreat from the LGM to the Younger Dryas
+5.1 Variable rates of western US glacier retreat from the LGM to the Younger Dryas

-During the last deglaciation the timing and rate of retreat of western U.S. glaciers varied spatially (Laabs et al., 2020).
-Broadly, glacial retreat from LGM margins in the western U.S. began between 22 ka and 18 ka (Shakun et al., 2015; Young et al., 2011).
-Glaciers from the northern GYGS fall within this window of deglacial onset, with two terminal moraines yielding 10Be exposure ages of 19.8 ± 0.9 ka and 18.2 ± 1.3 ka (Fig. 5; Licciardi and Pierce, 2018).
-While no geochronologic control exists for the lateral moraines near Red Lodge, a lack of moraines outboard of them suggest they represent a terminal position of the glacier.
-They are also morphologically similar to other LGM-mapped moraines within the Beartooths (Black Butte; 25 km west of Red Lodge), and are proximal to the dated moraines at Clarks Fork (19.8 ± 0.9 ka) and Pine Creek (18.2 ± 1.3 ka) that are part of the same regional glacial system.
-Therefore, for our purposes, we assume the age, and therefore the onset of deglaciation, of the Red Lodge moraines to fall within the time window of 22 ka to 18 ka.
+During the last deglaciation, the timing and rate of retreat of western US glaciers varied spatially (Laabs et al., 2020).
+Broadly, glacial retreat from LGM margins in the western US began between 22 and 18 ka (Shakun et al., 2015; Young et al., 2011).
+Glaciers from the northern GYGS fall within this window of deglacial onset, with two terminal moraines yielding 10Be exposure ages of 19.8 ± 0.9 and 18.2 ± 1.3 ka (Fig. 5; Licciardi and Pierce, 2018).
+While no geochronological control exists for the lateral moraines near Red Lodge, a lack of moraines outboard of them suggests they represent a terminal position of the glacier.
+They are also morphologically similar to other LGM-mapped moraines within the Beartooths (Black Butte; 25 km west of Red Lodge) and are proximal to the dated moraines at Clarks Fork (19.8 \pm 0.9 ka) and Pine Creek (18.2 \pm 1.3 ka) that are part of the same regional glacial system.
+Therefore, for our purposes, we assume the age and therefore the onset of deglaciation of the Red Lodge moraines to fall within the time window of 22 to 18 ka.

-Rapid retreat of the Clarks Fork glacier to the Crandall Creek moraine between 19.8 ± 0.9 ka and 18.2 ± 0.8 ka was followed by the construction of multiple recessional moraines as retreat slowed (Licciardi and Pierce, 2018).
-Initial, rapid retreat of the Clarks Fork glacier is hypothesized to have occurred as migration of the Yellowstone Ice
+Rapid retreat of the Clarks Fork glacier to the Crandall Creek moraine between 19.8 ± 0.9 and 18.2 ± 0.8 ka was followed by the construction of multiple recessional moraines as retreat slowed (Licciardi and Pierce, 2018).
+Initial rapid retreat of the Clarks Fork glacier is hypothesized to have oc-